house-of-abbey/GarminHomeAssistant/README.md

 <img src="images/SimTapResponse.png" width="400" title="Tap Triggered"/>

-The application will display a 'toast' showing Home Assistant's friendly name of the triggered item.
+The application will display a 'toast' showing HomeAssistant's friendly name of the triggered item.
 The toast will disappear after a short while if not dismissed by the user.
 N.B.
 There are reports that on the Forerunner 55 device, the toasts do not dissapear without manual intervention.
 On other devices like the Venu 2 the toast can take 15 seconds to dissappear if not dismissed.
 Unfortunately, there is no API call to change this behaviour.

 ## External Device Changes

-Home Assistant will inevitably change the state of devices you are also controlling via your Garmin.
+HomeAssistant will inevitably change the state of devices you are also controlling via your Garmin.
 The Garmin application does not maintain a web socket to listen for changes.
-Instead it must poll the Home Assistant API with your key.
+Instead it must poll the HomeAssistant API with your key.
 Therefore the application is not that responsive to changes.
 Instead there will be a delay of multiples of 100 ms per item whose status needs to be checked and amended.

 The per toggle item delay is caused by a queue of responses to web requests.
 The responses fill up a buffer and in early testing we observed [`Communications.BLE_QUEUE_FULL`](https://developer.garmin.com/connect-iq/api-docs/Toybox/Communications.html) response codes.
 For a Venu 2 Garmin watch an API call delay of 600 ms was found to be sustainable (500 ms was still too fast).
 The code now chains a sequence of updates, so as one finishes it invokes the next item's update. **The more items requiring a status update that you pack into your dashboard, the slower each individual item will be updated!**